Using a MySQL-compatible database as a source for Amazon DMS - Amazon Database Migration Service

 Note

-Amazon DMS doesn’t support XA transactions on MariaDB Source DB version 10.6.
+Amazon DMS doesn’t support XA transactions on MariaDB Source DB version 10.6 or higher.

 Endpoint settings when using MySQL as a source for Amazon DMS